Previous post:

 ADDer have a higher rate of divorce than non ADDers.

-If you’re a woman married to (or were married to) an male with adult ADHD, what advice would you give men with Adult ADHD to help them have a better marriage/avoid divorce?
+If you’re married to (or were married to) someone with adult ADHD, what advice would you give them to help them have a better marriage/avoid divorce?

 but they often seem to be more of a problem with ADDers than non ADD people, and not understanding AND not acting on them is one of the reasons ADDers have higher divorce rates.